Car Accident Attorney in Kansas City, Missouri

 one

 Kansas City, MO personal injury attorney Michael Waddell talks about the damages you can recover in a car accident case.
-In a general car accident case, various types of damages may be recovered.
-The first type includes reimbursement for medical expenses.
-Victims are entitled to compensation for any medical expenses incurred as a result of the accident, as well as for any future medical expenses that may arise.
+He notes that in a typical car accident case, there are several types of damages a client may recover.
+The first category is medical expenses, which includes reimbursement for any costs already incurred as well as compensation for anticipated future medical treatment related to the injury.

-In wrongful death cases, compensation may also be pursued for the loss of companionship, guidance, counsel, and comfort experienced as a result of the death of a loved one.
+In wrongful death cases, he highlights that additional damages may be awarded to compensate for the loss of companionship, guidance, comfort, and emotional support experienced by family members following the death of a loved one.

 More Videos From This Lawyer